scanny/python-pptx/docs/dev/analysis/features/hyperlink.rst

 A Hyperlink instance is lazy-created on first reference.
 The object persists until garbage collected once created.
 The link XML is not written until .address is specified.
 Setting ``hlink.address`` to None or '' causes the hlink entry to be removed if present.
-Attributes in the Hyperlink object are preserved when XML element is removed.

 Candidate API